dvl/django-datatables-view/README.md

         from django_datatables_view.base_datatable_view import BaseDatatableView

         class OrderListJson(BaseDatatableView):
+            # The model we're going to show
+            model = MyModel

+            # define the columns that will be returned
+            columns = ['number', 'user', 'state', 'created', 'modified']

             # define column names that will be used in sorting
             # order is important and should be same as order of columns
             # displayed by datatables.
 For non sortable columns use empty